lachlan-waugh/6443/slides/content/week04.md

 ---

 ## Notes on UNIONs
-* You can UNION 2 tables with different numbers of columns, but the query needs to extract the same number of columns from each of them
+* The query needs to extract the same number of columns from both tables
+* The data-type for the columns must be compatible
 * You can also UNION the same table

 {{% /section %}}